smnarnold/nes-cntlr/README.md

 -------
 _Javascript NES controller emulator for keyboards and touch devices_

-Allow you to use your keyboard and/or a vitual NES Controller _(for touch devices)_ to control whatever you create like you would with a NES emulator.
+Allow you to use your keyboard and/or a virtual NES Controller _(for touch devices)_ to control whatever you create, like you would with a NES emulator.

 ![alt text](https://i.imgur.com/fR0uKUQ.png "NES Controller")